NIH quest to address pain includes UW Medicine researchers

 Bobbi Nodell - 206.543.7129, email@example.com

 In the wake of the opioid epidemic, the National Institutes of Health (NIH) is launching a massive initiative to help people with opioid addiction and to explore safer treatment options for chronic pain.
-The University of Washington School of Medicine will receive at least three awards totaling about
+The University of Washington School of Medicine will receive at least 10 awards totaling about $40 million.

 The “Helping to End Addiction Long-term” (HEAL) Initiative is funding $945 million in 375 funding awards to researchers in 41 states.
 “This unprecedented investment in the NIH HEAL Initiative demonstrates the commitment to reversing this devastating crisis,” said NIH Director Dr. Francis Collins, who launched the initiative in early 2018.